Purityj/alx-system_engineering-devops/0x00-shell_basics/README.md

-Display current directory contents ls l n a
+script to create a directory inside a directory